How a birth ball can help a laboring parent progress and find rest

 It’s enough to make your head spin!
 In the coming posts I’m going to share a few simple birth tools that I have used successfully as a doula time and time again, taking a bit of guess work out of your list of decisions for the birth.
 Today’s tool: the birth ball.

 Even kneeling and leaning on a ball can use gravity to help draw the baby’s spine down.
 This can aid baby into assuming an “occiput anterior” position, which can lead to a shorter, less painful birth.
-(Find out more about fetal positioning at www.spinningbabies.com) Plus, it takes pressure off a tired, pregnant mama’s back.
+(Find out more about fetal positioning at www.spinningbabies.com) Plus, it takes pressure off a tired, pregnant parent’s back.
 That’s a win-win!

 Did you use a birth ball during pregnancy or birth?
 What worked for you?